Free template

 What is a limited power of attorney?

-A limited power of attorney grants another person specific authority to handle certain tasks or make particular decisions on your behalf.
-Unlike a general power of attorney, it restricts the agent’s authority to clearly defined situations or transactions.
+A limited power of attorney is a legal document that grants another person authority to act on your behalf for specific tasks or decisions.
+Unlike a general power of attorney, it limits the agent’s authority to clearly defined situations, transactions, or timeframes.

 Why do you need a limited power of attorney?